StanicX/Smartphone-sales-Dashboard-2025-Project/README.md

 ## Credits & Contributors
 Special thanks to Rituraj Dixit Sir for guidance and feedback on the project.

-Project built and maintained by [your name or GitHub username].
+Project built and maintained by [StanicX](https://github.com/StanicX).

 💖 Inspiration
 This project was my opportunity to grow my skills in data analysis, Excel visualization, and handling real-world business data.
 Fork it, use it, or adapt it to your own needs!